From the airport to the city centre Romania

 By car Romania

 It's the best way to discover a country like Romania and get deep into its countryside.
 The main roads are in fairly good condition.
 But there are very few freeways, and driving on the two-way lanes, where many trucks are concentrated, is quite tiring.
 Roads often have a wide verge, where you pull over if a faster vehicle wants to overtake.
 On the secondary network, the condition of the roads is very uneven, sometimes brand-new, sometimes peppered with potholes.
 Occasionally, the asphalt disappears altogether to make way for dirt tracks.
-You'll also have to watch out for farm animals scampering along the roadsides and in the villages, flocks of sheep and stray dogs crossing the road, as well as the many carts.
+You'll also have to watch out for the farm animals that roam the roadsides and villages, the flocks of sheep and stray dogs that cross, and the many carts.

 Romanian driving is quite sporty.
-Dangerous overtaking (in the middle of a bend or with a car coming in front) is not uncommon, and you often have to pull off to the side of the road or slow down to avoid a collision.
+Dangerous overtaking (on a bend or with a car coming in front) is not uncommon, and you often have to pull off to the side of the road or slow down to avoid a collision.
 Be very careful.
 The speed limit is 50 km/h in town, 90 to 100 km/h outside built-up areas and 130 km/h on freeways.
 The blood-alcohol limit is zero.
 Speed cameras and police checks are fairly frequent.

 Service stations are springing up all over the country, and you'll have no trouble finding one.
 Petrol is around 20% cheaper than in France.
 In the big cities, it's often difficult to find a parking space, which means that parking is rather anarchic.
-In Bucharest, however, the situation has largely improved with the recent generalization of paid parking.
+In Bucharest, however, the situation has greatly improved with the recent widespread introduction of paid parking.

 Accessibility Romania